Why Peptide Quality Matters for Research

 - Batch number matches on all documentation

-- Purity percentage meets your requirements
+- Purity percentage meets research requirements

 - Testing date is recent (within 3-6 months)

-- Weight matches your order
+- Weight matches the order

 Step 3: Storage Setup